wamuu-sudo/orchid/docs/CODING.md

 ## Branch strategy
 We use github-flow: https://docs.github.com/en/get-started/quickstart/github-flow

+The main branch is what we ship to users.
+It MUST be usable at all time.

+If you develop a new feature, use a new branch.
+Do the job and when it's ready for production and tested, ask for a pull request.

 ### Working on a feature within in branch:
 ```
 $ git branch my-feat  # create a branch named "my-feat"; use any name you like.